-The Cooler Master buttons allows you to access the keyboards lighting controls which allow you to not only change the backlight mode or colour but also giving you the ability to change the RGB lighting strips they have placed down the side of the keyboard.
+The Cooler Master buttons allows you to access the keyboard’s lighting controls which allow you to not only change the backlight mode or colour but also give you the ability to change the RGB lighting strips they have placed down the side of the keyboard.

-Cooler Master has impressed me once again with their latest budget-level mechanical keyboard offering; The CK352 RGB Gaming Keyboard with Red Mechanical Switches is a dream to use and look at.
+Cooler Master has impressed me once again with their latest budget-level mechanical keyboard offering; The CK352 RGB Gaming Keyboard with Red Mechanical Switches is a dream to use and look at for the price point.
 This is a potent gaming keyboard that is packed with a host of features that allows it to compete with more expensive keyboards on the market coming with RGB Lighting, an aluminium body and even a choice of red, brown or blue switches.

 My only gripe is the lack of software support.
 While it doesn’t pose an issue using the keyboard out of the box, for us lazy humans such as I myself, I would like the ability to instantly sync the colours to the rest of my Cooler Master hardware such as the MM730 Gaming Mouse.